 Nornickel currently operates six tailings facilities:

 Nornickel acts responsibly to ensure tailings facilities safety and regularly monitors the condition of their hydraulic structures and assesses the state of tailings sites and nearby areas.
 The Company also established organisational units and roles accountable for tailings-related risks and reporting to governance bodies.
 Competency and experience requirements are defined for critical roles within relevant organisational units.
 Qualified and experienced staff are responsible for identifying and analysing tailings-related risks, developing relevant controls and reviewing their effectiveness.
 Internal and external review and quality assurance processes are in place so that controls for tailings risks can be comprehensively assessed and continually improved.
 The Federal Service for Ecological, Technological and Nuclear Supervision (Rostechnadzor) provides external oversight.
 Hydraulic structures are subject to comprehensive audits every five years, with mandatory prior submission of the hydraulic structure safety declarations.
 The declarations are prepared by an independent expert agency accredited by Rostechnadzor upon a detailed inspection of the hydraulic structures.
 The findings of the review and quality assurance processes, as well as the relevant follow-up actions are recorded, analysed, summed up and disclosed.
-Over the last five years, we have had zero environmental incidents at our hydraulic structures and received no instructions from supervisory bodies to fix either critical or pre-critical conditions.
 Hydraulic structures are constantly monitored by operating personnel and Nornickel’s environmental team.
 Employees operating the tailings facilities undergo regular dedicated training and knowledge tests mandated by Rostechnadzor.

 All Nornickel’s tailings facilities are located away from production sites and residential areas.
 Potential damage estimates show minimum risks for local communities, ecosystems and critical infrastructure in case of an emergency.